himanii777/Image-dehazing/README.md

-I wanted to change the previous implementation because it kept giving me contrasted images (even though I changed the parameters)
+I wanted to change the previous implementation because it kept giving me contrasted images (even though I changed the parameters).
 Usually when we can lower the contrast, dehazing doesn’t happen that well.
 So for varying haze intensities, I implemented multi scaled dark channel estimation.

 For the same paramter, comparison: